eabglobal/juniper/README.rst

 artifact for a set of AWS Lambda functions.

 Juniper is used to generate a set of .zip files for python based lambda functions.
-The zip artifacts generated includes the source code of the dependencies as defined by a requirements.txt file as well as any shared libraries the function depends on.
+The zip artifacts generated include the source code of the dependencies defined in a given requirements.txt file as well as any shared libraries the function depends on.

 A developer can use the generated artifacts to deploy a lambda function either manually, through the cli or using a cloudformation/sam template.